khumnath/fcitx5-lekhika/README.md

+> [!NOTE]
+> We need a valid nepali word list file with many words per line for creating good database.
+> we can train with any text file but function to filter only valid words is not complete yet.
+> if anyone wants to contribute create a file wordlist.text and send a pull request.

 # fcitx5-lekhika

 **fcitx5-lekhika** is a transliteration-based input method for [Fcitx5](https://github.com/fcitx/fcitx5 "null") focused on improving Nepali typing workflows.
 The project consists of two main components: